Eye on Money

 Who are the wealthy benefactors?

-The following chart shows Tim Eyman’s all-time top contributors, ranked by amount given.
+The following periodically-updated chart shows Tim Eyman’s all-time top contributors, ranked by amount given.
 The chart reflects data from all committees controlled by Tim Eyman, plus committees set up to benefit Eyman’s schemes.
-This chart is updated every six months.

-The top ten all time wealthy benefactors, from Public Disclosure Commission records…
+The top eleven all time wealthy benefactors, from Public Disclosure Commission records…

 Benefactor Total Claim to fame

 Michael Dunmire $3,117,194 One of the founders of Benchmark Plus, a Tacoma-based hedge fund.
-He is now retired.
+He is now deceased.

 Beer Institute $400,000 A front for giant corporations like InBev that make alcoholic beverages